 |

-"Tanoo," and her kittens, Tamper, Tamara, Tardis, Trax and Tenet all came to DunRoamin' from the Fielding area on November 14, 2021, where they were living alone in and around an abandoned building.
+Tanoo and her kittens, Tamper, Tamara, Tardis, Trax and Tenet all came to DunRoamin' from the Fielding area on November 14, 2021, where they were living alone in and around an abandoned building.
 The location was cold, provided little shelter and even less food.
-Tanoo was born about November 18, 2019, and her babies were only about six weeks old.
-All kittens have since found homes.
+Tanoo was born about November 18, 2019, and her babies were only about six weeks old when found.
+All kittens were brought back to good health, spayed/neutered, fully vaccinated, tested for FIV and FeLV and treated for all parasites.
+They have all since found homes.

 Annabella Vallotton Woodstock, NBJo-Anne London Upper Woodstock, NBSherri Gerrow Greenfield, NBMichaela Wright Fredericton, NBJamie & Michelle Ibson Woodstock, NB |